zearp/OptiHack/text/BIOS_STUFF.md

 * Modify DSDT tables, in theory we could add all our ACPI patches needed for macOS to the BIOS itself.
 * Modify Dell boot logo, replace it with a fruity pineapple if you're so inclined.

-These versions should be pretty much be the same for you given you're on the latest Dell BIOS.

 ## Things to download
 * Windows 10, see below for a guide for those who have left Windows behind long ago
 * UBU